USFWS/SppDistMonProj/README.md

 # SppDistMonProj
-An R package developed for data workflow training exercises delivered by the FWS Inventory and Monitoring Program, Alaska Region
+An R package (in development) used for data workflow training delivered by the FWS Inventory and Monitoring Program, Alaska Region

 Installation instructions:
 ```